 It’s been amazing to hit the trails with Jake on leash, totally hands free.
 I can’t imagine going anywhere without the Roamer.
 I’ve been so impressed with a number of Ruffwear products that I made them one of my recommended affiliates.
 All of their products come with a trail tested promise that guarantees all of their gear against defects in materials and craftsmanship.
 Ruffwear is headquartered in Bend, OR and was recently named one of Outside’s Best Places to Work.

 Disclaimer: I believe in doing good in the world and purchase my gear from companies who feel the same.
-I’m not paid to support any of the companies or products I review.
-Unless otherwise stated, all the gear on this site has been purchased, tested, scuffed up, and loved by me!
+I’m not paid to support any of the companies or products I review and all the gear on this site has been purchased, tested, scuffed up, and loved by me!